robric/wiki-contrail-controller/Baremetal-Support.md

 TSN can be provisioned using Fab scripts.
 The following changes are required in the testbed.py:
 1. In env.roledefs, hosts for 'tsn' and 'toragent' roles have to be added.
 The TSN node should also be configured in 'compute' role as well.
-1. The TOR agent configuration should be added as below.
+2. The TOR agent configuration should be added as below.
+The TOR Agent node should also be configured in 'compute' role as well.
     `

         env.tor_agent = {